Codeception/Notifier/README.md

 Class: **Codeception\Extension\UbuntuNotifier**.

 A basic `notify-send` wrapper of Notificator can be used to send notifications in Ubuntu.
-Done via notificator's NotifySend hendler.
+Done via notificator's NotifySend handler.

 ## Email Notification